top of page

 • Listening to recordings of master coaches and some other content from experts in different areas.

-We thought long and hard about the design and content of the program.
 There is an almost unlimited amount that one can study and learn to improve one's coaching.
 In fact, ongoing learning is a requirement for being a professional coach.
 There is philosophy, psychology, organizational development, human dynamics, somatics, neuroscience, spirituality, religion, communication, visualizations, leadership, anthropology, relationships.
 The list goes on.

-Many participants come to Becoming a Coach without any intention of establishing independent coaching practices.
+Some participants come to Becoming a Coach without any intention of establishing independent coaching practices.
 Professional level training in coaching is of huge value in almost every human endeavor, professional and personal.
 As a result, people come to BaC who are administrators, service providers, teachers, clergy, consultants, therapists, even carpenters.
 It makes them better at their jobs.
 It makes them better at human relationships.
 It is a life-changing experience.

 For more information about BaC, email info@hornickschoolofcoaching.com.